-- 1 reasonable absent a finding by a court of law that the practice is unreasonable.
 2 (d) If a data processor engages in an incompatible data practice, a data controller that 3 willfully disclosed the relevant personal data to the data processor is deemed to have engaged in the 4 same incompatible data practice.
-5 (e) A data controller shall not engage in a noncompatible data practice unless, at the time the 6 personal data was collected from the consumer: 7 (1) sufficient notice and information was provided to the consumer by the data 8 controller, or by another controller that originally collected the personal data, to convey to a 9 reasonable consumer that the consumer's personal data can be processed for incompatible purposes; 10 and 11 (2) the consumer had a reasonable opportunity to withhold consent to that 12 incompatible use.
-13 (f) A data controller shall not process a consumer's sensitive personal data for an 14 incompatible data practice without obtaining the consumer's express, voluntary, and signed or e-15 signed consent in a record for each such incompatible use. - (g) Unless the processing is prohibited by federal law or constitutes a prohibited data practice subject to Section 9, a data controller may require that an individual consent to an incompatible data practice as a condition for access to its goods or services.
-The data controller may also offer a reward or discount in exchange for the individual's consent to process the consumer's personal data.
+5 (e) A data controller shall not engage in a noncompatible data practice unless, at the time th 6 personal data was collected from the consumer: 7 (1) sufficient notice and information was provided to the consumer by the data 8 controller, or by another controller that originally collected the personal data, to convey to a 9 reasonable consumer that the consumer's personal data can be processed for incompatible purposes 10 and 11 (2) the consumer had a reasonable opportunity to withhold consent to that 12 incompatible use.
+13 (f) A data controller shall not process a consumer's sensitive personal data for an 14 incompatible data practice without obtaining the consumer's express, voluntary, and signed or 15 signed consent in a record for each such incompatible use.
+16 (g) Unless the processing is prohibited by federal law or constitutes a prohibited data 17 practice subject to Section 9, a data controller may require that an individual consent to an 18 incompatible data practice as a condition for access to its goods or services.
+The data controller 19 may also offer a reward or discount in exchange for the individual's consent to process the 20 consumer's personal data.
+21 Comment 22 23 24 Statements in a privacy policy do not meet the standards of notice required here.